I Want You (Thalía song)

-"I Want You" / "Me Pones Sexy" is the first single from the Mexican Latin pop singer Thalía's 2003 crossover studio album Thalía.
-The track features American rapper Fat Joe and is notable for its sample of Brenda Russell's song "A Little Bit of Love".
-The song peaked at number 22 on the US Billboard Hot 100.
-Both songs were written by Cory Rooney, Gregory Bruno, Fat Joe, Thalía, and Brenda Russell, and produced by Cory Rooney and Davy Deluge.
+"I Want You"/"Me Pones Sexy" is a song by Mexican singer Thalía, released as the lead single from her 2003 crossover studio album Thalía.
+The track features American rapper Fat Joe and samples Brenda Russell's "A Little Bit of Love".
+It peaked at number 22 on the US Billboard Hot 100.
+The song was written by Cory Rooney, Gregory Bruno, Fat Joe, Thalía, and Brenda Russell, and produced by Rooney and Davy Deluge.

 Promotion

 Thalía performed the song "I Want You" on various shows to promote it including Good Morning America.
 In December 2003, Thalía was invited to perform at Jingle Ball along with other artists such as Jennifer Lopez, Britney Spears, Kelly Clarkson, Beyoncé, Sean Paul, and Simple Plan.
 She was the first of nine artists to sing where she performed the song along with her hits "Dance, Dance (The Mexican)", "Baby, I'm in Love", and "¿A Quién le Importa?".